 It has now officially been a few days since this video surfaced, letting us know that Dangote, like most regular people, needs the reassurance of $10 million in cash sometimes, to get a good night’s rest.

 So far, I’ve been able to find only one plausible scheme for my adoption goal, courtesy my new hero and the current troll King of my heart – Stanley Thornton.

-But since this scheme is as likely to hold up as Dino Melaye’s being stuck in a tree for 11 hours story.
-So I will continue to put in work for myself and the doubtless hundreds of people looking to follow in my footsteps.
+But since this scheme is as likely to hold up as that Dino Melaye’s stuck in a tree for 11 hours story, I will continue to put in work for myself and the doubtless hundreds of people looking to follow in my footsteps.